-- Appearing calm and using a modulated, low tone of voice - Using simple, direct language - Use of PACE and WINE - Avoiding being defensive, e.g. if comments or insults are directed at the staff member - Providing adequate personal space - Showing open, accepting body language, e.g. not standing with their arms crossed - Reassuring the pupil and creating an outcome goal - Giving choices to support them in their behaviour decision - Using positive phrases rather than negative words
+- Appearing calm and using a modulated, low tone of voice - Using simple, direct language. - Avoiding being defensive, e.g. if comments or insults are directed at the staff member. - Providing adequate personal space and not blocking a pupil's escape route. - Showing open, accepting body language, e.g. not standing with their arms crossed. - Reassuring the pupil and creating an outcome goal. - Identifying any points of agreement to build a rapport. - Use positive phrases rather than negative words - Giving chances to support the pupil in their behaviour decision